-Fairfax County may rename its nine districts for the Board of Supervisors and School Board, along with voting precincts.
+Fairfax County undertook a process to consider whether to rename its nine districts for the Board of Supervisors and School Board.

-In an effort that began mid-January, the Redistricting Advisory Committee will evaluate these district and precinct names with a focus on equity, as tasked by the Board of Supervisors.
-The group will recommend if any districts should be renamed — but the committee will not propose new names.
+In an effort that began mid-January 2022, the Redistricting Advisory Committee evaluated these district names with a focus on equity, as tasked by the Board of Supervisors.
+At its last meeting on March 1, the committee approved its final recommendations report on which districts should be renamed — but the committee did not propose new names.

-Ultimately, the Board of Supervisors will decide if and how to make any name changes after it reviews the committee’s recommendations.
+Ultimately, the Board of Supervisors will decide if and how to make any name changes based on the committee’s recommendations.

-The committee evaluates district and precinct names based on seven criteria, including if a name is geographically confusing or not representative, or associated with the Confederacy, segregation, racism or slave ownership.
-The committee is also asking the public to recommend districts that should be renamed.
+The committee evaluated district and voting precinct names based on seven criteria, including if a name is geographically confusing or not representative, or associated with the Confederacy, segregation, racism or slave ownership.
+The committee is also asked the public to recommend districts that should be renamed.